 One practical route to infrastructure clarity is deployment simplification: replacing complex, bespoke infrastructure setups with opinionated platforms that make sensible choices by default.
 When the platform handles routing, scaling, and deployment strategy, there is simply less to argue about.
 The question of who configured a particular load balancer rule disappears when the platform manages it automatically.

 This is distinct from buying more tooling.
-As we discussed in our article on why modern teams are moving beyond CI/CD to simpler deployment platforms, the goal is to reduce the surface area of infrastructure that any individual team member needs to understand or own.
+The goal is to reduce the surface area of infrastructure that any individual team member needs to understand or own.
 Fewer things to configure means fewer things to debate ownership of, and fewer places for accountability to get lost.

 Code Capsules is a managed deployment platform built around a clear premise: teams should focus on writing and shipping software, not on managing the infrastructure beneath it.
 By providing opinionated defaults for deployment, scaling, CI/CD, and database management, Code Capsules removes the ambiguity that creates DevOps identity crises in the first place.